Moe-hacker/daijin/README.md

 Without kernel feature support for docker, even without root privilege, you can just enjoy all images from dockerhub!
 # Container, with enhanced security
 Daijin aims to be a more secure container manager in Termux.
+# Powered by ruri:
+Daijin use [ruri](https://github.com/Moe-hacker/ruri) for chroot/unshare container runtime, it's a secure and powerful but lightweight container implementation.
+ruri is built-in in rurima now.
 # WARNING:
 ```
 * Your warranty is void.